 As such, the group of six I went with all enjoyed it, even if some were bewildered by how Poirot solved it.
 This is a much darker film than the lusciously-produced, all-star 1974 version.
 It is far more in keeping with the David Suchet version for ITV.

-Our overall rating was – pretty good, with fine performances from Daisy Ridley, Derek Jacobi and Branagh himself, and a very good one from Michelle Pfeiffer as the ‘leader of the gang’, Mrs Hubbard.
+Their overall rating was – pretty good, with fine performances from Daisy Ridley, Derek Jacobi and Branagh himself, and a very good one from Michelle Pfeiffer as the ‘leader of the gang’, Mrs Hubbard.

 Does it swig?